Weeds season 3: Plot

 The season begins with the fallout of the botched drug deal.
 Celia finds and destroys the entire harvest; U-Turn pays the mobsters to leave Nancy and him alone; Silas is arrested and sentenced to community service; Sanjay comes out of the closet, but U-Turn forces him to have sex with a woman who becomes pregnant with his child.
-During season three, Silas and Shane remain the same age, however, as the season proceeds Shane turns twelve.

 During the first half of the season, Nancy works to pay off her debt to U-Turn, owed because U-Turn saved her life, and because of Celia destroying the harvest.
 Nancy also gets a legitimate job working for Sullivan Groff, a crooked developer from the neighboring community of Majestic, and soon pursues a sexual affair with him.
 Celia, who has also been intimate with Groff, resents Nancy for this.

 Nancy wants to get back into the business, and Doug "borrows" $50,000 from Agrestic's public treasury so Nancy can buy MILF weed.
 Silas meets Tara, an evangelical Christian who enjoys smoking pot, and convinces Nancy to let him and Tara join her operation.
 Nancy turns Silas over to Conrad, so Silas can learn how to grow.
 Shane and Isabelle become outcasts at the heavily-religious Majestic summer school and form a friendship.
 As familial stress increases, Shane begins having conversations with his dead father and insists Judah is really there.
 Nancy is terrified that her arrest is imminent when she is unexpectedly called in by the DEA.
 It turns out that the DEA has discovered her marriage to Peter, and a hefty life insurance payment awaits.

 At U-Turn's behest, Conrad and Heylia start a grow business.
 U-Turn sees talent in Nancy and trains her to be his lieutenant, while simultaneously starting a war with rival Mexican dealers.
 When U-Turn has a heart attack while jogging, Marvin suffocates him and becomes the new boss.
 Marvin then botches an attempted truce with the Mexicans, allowing Nancy to clear all debts for her and Conrad and end the gang war.